Why is the 2025 Job Market so bad

 The negative media coverage, in addition to the surge in questionable visa applications, has prompted institutions to act.

+Once these new restrictions are enforced, requests for the visa should drastically drop.
+In my opinion, here lies the main goal: dissuasion.
 30,000,000 JPY is a significant amount to gather, and it will seriously limit the type of companies that one can start.

 If you want to create a small business from scratch, without using outside money, you’re out.